stacks-network/docs/src/pages/stacks-blockchain/overview.md

 ### Clarity Smart Contracts

 A [Smart Contract](https://academy.binance.com/glossary/smart-contract) is code running on the Stacks Blockchain that executes autonomously.

-Smart contracts on the Stacks 2.0 blockchain are written in Clarity, a language optimized for predictability and security.
+Smart contracts on the Stacks 2.0 blockchain are written in a new language called Clarity.
+This language gives developers a safe way to build complex smart contracts.
+It's main features are:

+- **Predictability**: The Clarity language uses precise and unambiguous syntax that allows developers to predict exactly how their contracts will be executed
+- **Security**: The Clarity language allows users to supply their own conditions for transactions that ensure that a contract may never unexpectedly transfer a token owned by a user
+- **No compiling**: Contracts written in Clarity are broadcasted on the blockchain exactly as they are written by developers.
+This ensures that the code developers wrote, analyzed, and tested, is exactly what gets executed

+-> The [Clarity open-source project](https://clarity-lang.org/) is supported by Blockstack and Algorand.

 [@page-reference | inline]
 | /smart-contracts/overview